 This Is The Best Way To Store Your Olive Oil

-Olive oil has been recognized as a healthy oil alternative for use in the kitchen for centuries.
-More and more people are using olive oil as they learn of its health benefits.
 If you’re new to the wonders of using olive oil, there are a few things you should know about storage.
 One of them is, can extra virgin olive oil be stored in the fridge?

 Extra virgin olive oil can be stored in the fridge if your kitchen room temperature is warmer than 75 degrees Fahrenheit.
 A high-quality extra virgin olive oil will store better at room temperature.
 If not, the best way to store olive oil is in a darkened, airtight container at a temperature of 55 to 75 degrees Fahrenheit.

-You may wonder what all the fuss is about regarding storing your olive oil correctly.
-The way you store your olive oil not only keeps it from going bad faster but also preserves its health benefits for longer.
 In addition, to informing you the best storage methods, this article will cover for how long olive oil can be stored.

 Regular olive oil can be stored in the fridge, which helps to extend its usable life.
 However, if your preference is extra virgin olive oil, then it would be better not to store it in the fridge.
-While it’s possible to store extra virgin olive oil in the fridge, it’s a delicate product and the refrigeration will detract from its flavor.

-If you buy extra virgin olive oil, one reason is because you prefer your olive oil to have more flavor.
+If you buy extra virgin olive oil, one reason is because you prefer your oil to have more flavor.
 Therefore, it would be best to not put it in the fridge because you’d be disappointed with the flavor when you decide to use it.

 If you want to store your olive oil in the fridge, you may want to buy regular olive oil instead.
 You can safely store regular in the fridge since it’s a more robust product and generally has less subtle flavor tones than extra virgin olive oil.

 I sometimes will add extra virgin olive oil to an Amazon order because it can found cheaper with free shipping.
 If you want to compare the current prices on Amazon, you can click right here, extra virgin olive oil.
-In addition, the taste test winner in the video below can be found there.

-It should be stored in a tinted, dark glass bottle or a stainless steel container.
+The best method to store your olive oil, whether the regular variety or extra virgin olive oil, is to be stored in a tinted, dark glass bottle or a stainless steel container.
 Either way it should be airtight.
 Keep your oil stored away from direct sunlight and any heat source, like your stove or oven.
 It’s best to keep it in a cool, dark location, like a cupboard, cool pantry or cella.

 Refrigerating Olive Oil

-It’s possible to refrigerate regular olive oil which will help extend its lifespan and limit its exposure to light and air 1.
+It’s possible to refrigerate regular olive oil which will help extend its lifespan and limit its exposure to light and air1.
 However, you may notice some changes to the olive oil if you store it in the fridge.

-The colder temperature will cause the olive oil to become cloudy and eventually solidify into a creamy paste, similar in density to coconut oil at low temperatures 2.
+The colder temperature will cause the olive oil to become cloudy and eventually solidify into a creamy paste, similar in density to coconut oil at low temperatures2.

 When your oil undergoes this change, it’s still safe to use and will return to its normal liquid state when you bring it back to room temperature.
 The changes to the oil will not harm it.
 The process of the oil returning to its liquid state takes about 30 minutes from when you take it out of the fridge.